DFHack/dfhack/docs/Lua API.rst

 sort
 ====

-Does not export any native functions as of now.
-Instead, it calls lua code to perform the actual ordering of list items.
+The `sort <sort>` plugin does not export any native functions as of now.
+Instead, it calls Lua code to perform the actual ordering of list items.

 .. _xlsxreader: